NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

 tags: [Calculus, Linear Algebra, Python]
 style: border
 color: primary
-description: An overview of basic concepts of neural networks
+description: An overview of basic concepts for neural networks.
 ---

 In this post, I'll provide an introduction to neural networks, including their architecture and how they learn functions to map input and output spaces.
 Here is a brief summary of this post.